Billing and Medicaid (Apple Health)

 Questions and answers about billing for services Medicaid covers.
 Read this if your medical provider didn't bill Medicaid for services when you think it should have.
 Includes sample letters you can use to try to resolve the situation. #5112EN

-- Can a provider bill me for services I got while I had Medicaid (Apple Health)?
+Can a provider bill me for services I got while I had Medicaid (Apple Health)?

 Usually, no. Medical providers taking part in Washington’s Medicaid program (Apple Health) must accept payment from the agency as payment in full.
 42 C.F.R. § 447.15; WAC 182-502-0160; WAC 182-502-0010(2) (g).
 A provider generally cannot bill you for any service Medicaid covers even if the provider has not gotten payment from Apple Health or your managed care provider.
 WAC 182-502-0160(4) (b).
-We discuss the exceptions to this below in section 2.
+We discuss exceptions to this below in section 2.

-They do not contract with Medicaid.
+- They do not contract with Medicaid.

-Medicaid would not pay for the services.
+- Medicaid would not pay for the services.

 The provider can bill you if both of these are true:

-You knew the provider was outside your MCO’s network.
+- You knew the provider was outside your MCO’s network.

-You chose to get nonemergency services from it anyway without the MCO’s authorization.
+- You chose to get nonemergency services from it anyway without the MCO’s authorization.

 Yes, if you agreed to pay the provider after it did all these:

-Checked if you could get Medicaid coverage for the dates of service.
+- Checked if you could get Medicaid coverage for the dates of service.

-Checked if you had coverage under an MCO.
+- Checked if you had coverage under an MCO.

-Told you the limits of your coverage and services available to you.
+- Told you the limits of your coverage and services available to you.

-Provided translation into another language if needed.
+- Provided translation into another language if needed.

 A medical provider can bill a “third party” who is legally responsible for paying any of the cost of your health care.
 This can be

-The insurance company covering that person/entity.
+- The insurance company covering that person or entity.

 Example: You are in a car accident.
 The other driver is at fault.
 Medicaid pays for the medical services for your injuries.
-It will then seek to recover the cost of your medical services from the other driver or the driver’s insurance company.
+It will then try to recover the cost of your medical services from the other driver or the driver’s insurance company.

 *You must “assign” (give) the State any right you have to payment from a liable third party for medical expenses, assistance, or residential care.

-Under the terms of your coverage, your medical provider can bill you for some costs.
+Your medical provider can bill you for some costs.
 The provider can also bill you directly for

-Costs such as deductibles, coinsurance, or copayments.
+- Costs such as deductibles, coinsurance, or copayments.

-You live in Point Roberts, or in a community along the Washington/British Columbia border.
+- You live in Point Roberts, or in a community along the Washington/British Columbia border.

-You are a member of the Canadian First Nations and live in Washington State.
+- You are a member of the Canadian First Nations and live in Washington State.

+It depends.
 Medicaid will pay for services in these bordering cities on the same basis as in-state care:

-Coeur d’Alene, Moscow, Sandpoint, Priest River, and Lewiston, Idaho.
+- Coeur d’Alene, Moscow, Sandpoint, Priest River, and Lewiston, Idaho.

-Portland, The Dalles, Hermiston, Hood River, Rainier, Milton-Freewater, and Astoria, Oregon.
+- Portland, The Dalles, Hermiston, Hood River, Rainier, Milton-Freewater, and Astoria, Oregon.
+WAC 182-501-0175

 Medicaid will also pay for emergency and non-emergency out-of-state care that meets the requirements of WAC 182-501-0180.